 The happier we were when we discovered the Dekalb Market Hall this time.

-Polish Pierogi, German Döner Kebap, Brooklyn Bagels, Katz’s Pastrami on Rye (the only stall they have in addition to their main restaurant down on Houston Street), Crêpes (although I have to say they didn’t look anything like traditional French crêpes, these were rolled in cone shape then filled, rather than folded), Jerk chicken, local coffee and craft beers, Key Lime Pie
+When you visit Dekalb Market Hall, you will find around 40 food and drink stalls offering a variety of international foods and local delicacies.
+Such as Polish Pierogi, German Döner Kebap, Brooklyn Bagels, Katz’s Pastrami on Rye (the only stall they have in addition to their main restaurant down on Houston Street), Crêpes (although I have to say they didn’t look anything like traditional French crêpes, these were rolled in cone shape then filled, rather than folded), Jerk chicken, local coffee and craft beers, Key Lime Pie

 With all that choice it took us two rounds to actually decide on our lunch.